thomaspeace/outer-wilds-music-player/README.md

    - Toggle shuffle mode
    - Toggle loop mode
    - Adjust volume
 4. Use the pop-out button to keep the player visible while browsing.
-(This is required to listen whilst the extension in minimised)
+(This is required to listen whilst the extension is minimised)

 ## Development
 Built using: